astrowonk/aoc_dashboard/README.md

 Things to do:

 * Improve upon the very rudimentary layout.
 Not sure tabs are the best way to organize things.

+* If the data store is empty/missing an upload, show some sort of example data. (or perhaps a "load example data" button...)